-During 2017, we issued a notice of default to Anthem Memory Care (or Anthem) resulting from Anthem's partial payment of minimum rent.
-Anthem operates one property under development and ten operational memory care communities under a master lease.
+During 2017, we issued a notice of default to Anthem Memory Care ("Anthem") resulting from Anthem's partial payment of minimum rent.
+Anthem operates 11 operational memory care communities under a master lease.
 We are currently not pursuing enforcement of our rights and remedies pertaining to known events of default under the master lease and our guarantees, with the stipulation that Anthem Memory Care achieve certain level of performance and pay a minimum of \$5.2 million of cash rent for these 11 properties through December 31, 2018.
 We receive regular financial performance updates from Anthem and continue to monitor Anthem's performance obligations under the master lease agreement closely.

-Also, during 2017, Preferred Care, Inc. (or Preferred Care) and several affiliated entities filed for Chapter 11 bankruptcy as a result of a multi-million dollar judgement in a lawsuit in Kentucky against Preferred Care and certain affiliated entities.
+Also, during 2017, Preferred Care, Inc. ("Preferred Care") and several affiliated entities filed for Chapter 11 bankruptcy as a result of a multi-million dollar judgement in a lawsuit in Kentucky against Preferred Care and certain affiliated entities.
 The affiliated entities named in the lawsuit operate properties in Kentucky and New Mexico.
 According to Preferred Care, it is subject to the judgement because it was included in the lawsuit.
 Preferred Care leases 26 properties under two master leases from us and none of the 26 properties are located in Kentucky or New Mexico.
 Those 26 properties are in Arizona, Colorado, Iowa, Kansas, Texas and Virginia.
 Additionally, the Preferred Care operating entities that sublease those properties did not file for bankruptcy.
-Our annual rental revenue from Preferred Care represented 6.8% of as of March 31, 2018.
+During the six months ended June 30, 2018, we transitioned two operating senior living centers to another operator in our portfolio.
+This transition had no economic impact on us.
+Our annual rental revenue from Preferred Care represented 6.5% of total rental and interest income as of June 30, 2018.
 Preferred Care is current on its rent due to us and provides us updates on the bankruptcy proceedings.